Independent Sub-Granted Projects

 These projects investigate other areas of the implementation of Future Flight technologies.
 These complementary projects are outlined below and serve to deliver outputs which will guide Future Flight technology implementation in the years ahead.

 The number of air travellers requiring special assistance is rapidly increasing and numerous accessibility issues for disabled people when travelling by air persist.
 The advent of a “new age of air travel” through Advanced Air Mobility (AAM) looks to radically change air travel in the UK.
-This project seeks to address these current persistent accessibility issues to embed disabled experience into the design and implementation of AAM.
+Led by Transport for London with in partnership with the University of Birmingham, this project seeks to address these current persistent accessibility issues to embed disabled experience into the design and implementation of AAM.

 If you would like to find out more, please get in contact.